UoW-CPC/rabbda-earthquakes-application/README.md

 This application is build to run with Hortonworks Data Platform (HDP) 2.6.5, please download HDP [here](https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html).

 HDP-2.6.5 comes with Python 2.7 pre-installed; therefore, this Python version is being used for our scripts.
+However, it can run to every Hadoop environment that

-Before we start executing the several phases of the application, it is required to install some Python libraries, to do so run the following:
+Before we start executing the several phases of the application, it is required to install some Python libraries, to do so run the following: that runs the utilised services.
  ```
  pip install -r requirements.txt
  ```
- #### Now we are ready to go through the various phases.

 __Tip:__ changing directories with terminal commands.
  ```